Walid-Rahman2/semantic_steer_cs230/README.md

 This project explores semantic entropy probes (SEPs) applied to the Llama2-7b language model.
 It includes:
 - Integration with the **Llama2-7b model**.
 - Use of **Semantic Entropy Probes (SEPs)**, precomputed for specific token positions.
 - Dataset prompts and evaluations using **SQuAD v2**.
+- Steering of models using steering vectors
-- Comprehensive analysis using the **SimpleQA Evaluator** to study model behavior.
+- Comprehensive analysis using the **our custom scorerr** to study model behavior.
+- **KL MODEL TO GUIDE MODEL STEERING BASED ON SEPs**

 ---